ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Tested with WordPress 5.1 and WooCommerce 3.5.5

 = 3.4.3 =
-* New option (activated by default) to force the resending of the "New Order" email (not the British Synthpop band), when the Multibanco payment is done via callback (this was happening erroneously before we fixed the stock management issue on 3.4.2, but we understand this is usefull for the Multibanco payment method)
+* New option (activated by default) to force the resending of the “New Order” email (not the British Synthpop band), when the Multibanco payment is done via callback (this was happening erroneously before we fixed the stock management issue on 3.4.2, but we understand this is usefull for the Multibanco payment method)

 = 3.4.2 =
 * Fix stock management when it’s set to decrease on order